Role of the Transition Specialist

 - Will work with the student, teachers, parents, etc. to determine what option best fits the need of the student

 - Assist students/families with accessing community services before/after graduation from high school.
-If students need DRS assistance for longer than 3-4 months after graduation, case will be transferred to the appropriate DRS office
+If students need DRS assistance for longer than 3-4 months after graduation, the case will be transferred to the appropriate DRS office

 - Assist schools with work placements, accessing community resources, assessing student needs, mock interviews, resume reviews and other “as requested” services when possible.